34-Year-Old Pitcher – Washington Nationals

 Edwin Jackson Contract Information:

-Signed a four-year, $52 million contract with the Cubs in December of 2012.
+Signed a minor-league contract with the Nationals in January of 2018.

 To instantly reveal our fantasy analysis of every player – including Edwin Jackson – simply subscribe now.